line/centraldogma/site/src/sphinx/client-cli.rst

          diff       Gets diff of given path
-         log        Shows commit logs of the path normalize  Normalizes a revision into an absolute revision search     Searches files matched by the term help, h    Shows a list of commands or help for one command
+         log        Shows commit logs of the path normalize  Normalizes a revision into an absolute revision help, h    Shows a list of commands or help for one command

     GLOBAL OPTIONS:
        --connect value, -c value   Specifies host or IP address with port to connect to:[hostname:port] or [http://hostname:port]
-       --username value, -u value  Specifies the username to log in as --token value, -t value     Specifies the token to authenticate --help, -h                  Shows help
+       --username value, -u value  Specifies the username to log in as --token value, -t value     Specifies an authorization token to access resources on the server --help, -h                  Shows help